Treating gum disease

-The best way to treat all gum disease, including periodontitis and acute necrotising ulcerative gingivitis, is to practise good oral hygiene.
+The best way to treat gum disease is to practise good oral hygiene, although additional dental and medical treatments are sometimes necessary.

 Good oral hygiene involves:

-- brushing your teeth for 2-3 minutes twice a day (in the morning and at night)
+- brushing your teeth for two to three minutes twice a day (in the morning and at night), preferably with an electric toothbrush

-- using toothpaste that contains fluoride if your water supply is low in fluoride (fluoride is a natural mineral that helps protect against tooth decay)
+- using toothpaste that contains fluoride (fluoride is a natural mineral that helps protect against tooth decay)

 - flossing your teeth regularly (preferably daily)